barde/argusai/github-llm-code-review-bot.md

 - Scales review capacity for growing teams without infrastructure overhead
 - Global performance with edge computing

-## GitHub App Name Reservation: "ArgoAI"
+## GitHub App Name Reservation: "ArgusAI"

 ### Important: GitHub App Name Registration Process

 GitHub Apps do not have a separate name reservation system.
-To secure the name "ArgoAI" for your bot:
+To secure the name "ArgusAI" for your bot:

 1. **Act Quickly**: GitHub App names are first-come, first-served.
-The name "ArgoAI" will be available until someone creates an app with that name.
+The name "ArgusAI" will be available until someone creates an app with that name.

 2. **Registration Steps**:
    - Go to your GitHub Settings → Developer settings → GitHub Apps
    - Click "New GitHub App"
-   - Enter "ArgoAI" as the GitHub App name
+   - Enter "ArgusAI" as the GitHub App name
    - Fill in the required fields (you can update these later):
-     - Homepage URL: `https://argoai.dev` (can be a placeholder)
+     - Homepage URL: `https://argusai.dev` (can be a placeholder)
-     - Webhook URL: `https://api.argoai.dev/webhooks/github` (can be updated later)
+     - Webhook URL: `https://api.argusai.dev/webhooks/github` (can be updated later)
      - Webhook secret: Generate a secure random string
      - Permissions: Start with minimal permissions (can be expanded later)

 3. **Name Requirements**:
-   - Maximum 34 characters (ArgoAI is only 6 characters ✓)
+   - Maximum 34 characters (ArgusAI is only 7 characters ✓)
    - Must be unique across all GitHub
    - Will be displayed as lowercase with special characters replaced